Chia-Network/chia-dev-guides/guides/crash-course/course-introduction.md

 Chialisp is Chia's on-chain programming language for writing custom coins.
 If you want to skip ahead to development, see [this course's intro to Chialisp](#).
 :::

+## Intro to Chia

+The goal of cryptocurrency is to transfer value peer-to-peer.
+This means that there is no centralized intermediary to facilitate the transaction.
+Instead, blockchain relies on a network of nodes to confirm transactions according to some rules.
+Additionally, cryptocurrency makes the exchange of value extremely fast and easy, even if the transaction is cross-border.

+Cryptocurrency is more than digital currency.
+We are seeing many projects pop up that are designed as decentralized applications, or **dApps**.
+The value of a cryptocurrency is not only in its ability to be used for buying and selling goods, but that it can be used as a tool to secure a blockchain that designed to avoid centralized authority.

+Each person who runs a chia blockchain node runs a full copy of the software and is required to adhere to the consensus algorithm.
+This allows for peer-to-peer transactions confirmed against an entire network of nodes as opposed to a centralized authority.

+### Consensus

+As new transactions are added to the network, full nodes must confirm these transactions.
+For a decentralized network to work, every node must be in agreement with every other node.
+This means they must follow the same rules.

+The rules are known as the **consensus** and are rules defined in the software every node must adhere to.

+Chia follows a consensus mechanism (algorithm, protocol) known as **Proof of Space and Time**.
+The way it works is by utilizing hard drive space as your contribution to the network.

+Chia is intentionally different than networks that use proof-of-stake, which many argue has a centralizing effect of the network as the number of decision-making nodes can be few.
+Chia, on the other hand, has over 350,000 full nodes all following the PoST consensus mechanism, a protocol that is similar to that of Bitcoin (but with less electricity use).

+### Decentralization

+For a network to be decentralized we want the creation of a full node to be possible for many.
+Ideally running a full node would be as permissionless as possible.

+Anyone can become a full node in Chia.
+The majority of computers can handle the technical requirements with many people even running off of a Raspberry Pi.
+A full node can be ran with less storage requirements and computing power.
+These smaller requirements for a full node allow for stronger decentralization.

+Farmers in the network are those who designate hard drive storage to support the network.
+The more space you reserve, the higher chances you have of confirming a block and getting rewarded Chia (XCH).
+As you'll learn, the network has grown so much that solo farming can be quite unrewarding with massive times to win.
+Pooling was introduced as a solution to more evenly distribute farming rewards based on your space contribution.

+Pooling is possible with other major cryptocurrencies but a major difference is that the Chia network designed an official protocol for pooling where the individual farmers confirm a block rather than the pool.
+This completely removes the problem of centralization introduced by current PoW mining.
+Centralized mining power puts the integrity of the network in question as the possibility of 51% attacks exist.
+This specific centralization problem is not a problem with the pooling protocol even if a single farming pool maintained a majority of the network.

+Essentially, Chia is a blockchain that is decentralized, uses significantly less electricity, and offers dApp capabilities with the Chialisp programming language.

 ## Getting Started with the CLI

 You can refer to the [download instructions](#) for complete instructions as the instructions vary for different operating systems.
 For this course we suggest installing from source.